 - Other assorted support shared use and storage areas

-The atrium entryway to the SNP is glass enclosed and contains exhibits of Biostress activities on both the 1st and 2nd floors.
+The atrium entryway to the SNP is glass enclosed and contains exhibits of Biostress activities on both the first and second floors.
 It is a popular area that attracts students between classes.
 Other activities are also conducted in the atrium because of its attractiveness.